-I think of my writing in two distinct categories – before Navigation and After Navigation.
-Before, I hated plotting because I couldn’t keep track of it all in my head – I shifted scenes, got confused about where scenes occurred in the book, didn’t escalate the romance soon enough or way too soon, and had things happening in the story that hadn’t been foreshadowed.
+I used to hate plotting.
+YES! (to some extent I still do, but shhhhh..)
+Anyway, my hate stemmed from disorganisation.
+My efforts to plot were frankly, an absolute mess.
+I couldn’t keep track of it all in my head – I shifted scenes, got confused about where scenes occurred in the book, didn’t escalate the romance soon enough or way too soon, and had things happening in the story that hadn’t been foreshadowed.
 My head spins at the thought of organising my first published novel into a story that eventually flowed seamlessly.

 So what is Navigation?

 It’s a toggle button in your MS Word menu that, when activated, provides a separate window on the left with a list of your headings.

 First, there’s no more having separate documents for each chapter (does anyone do that these days??)
 You can jump straight to your chapter or scene with one click on the left hand screen.

 But wait, there’s more.
 Instead of having “chapter one” as your heading, you can use Navigation as a mini-summary of your scenes.
 For example, the scene headings of my working draft for my second book, Boardrooms & A Billionaire Heir, went like this:

 - at lunch